-The PUD purchases almost 80 percent of its power from the federal Bonneville Power Administration.
+The PUD purchases about 80 percent of its power from the federal Bonneville Power Administration.
 The great majority of that power is generated by renewable hydroelectric projects in the Columbia River basin – a resource that has provided abundant, affordable energy to the Northwest for more than 75 years.

 Customer research surveys have shown consistent support among PUD customers for including renewable resources in the rest of our power supply mix — even if such resources are more expensive than non-renewable power sources.